BranikSWG/orm/1.x/other-mappings.md

 }
 ```

-Now every time you create and persist a new entity, the `created_at` column is automatically
+Now, every time you create and persist a new entity, the `created_at` column is automatically
 filled, and every time you update an existing entity the `updated_at` column is
 automatically filled for you.